awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_DATASHARE.md

 Creates a new datashare in the current database\.
 The owner of this datashare is the issuer of the CREATE DATASHARE command\.

 Amazon Redshift associates each datashare with a single Amazon Redshift database\.
-Superusers and database owners can create datashares\.
 You can only add objects from the associated database to a datashare\.
 You can create multiple datashares on the same Amazon Redshift database\.

 For information about datashares, see [Getting started data sharing](getting-started-datashare.md)\.

 To view information about the datashares, use [SHOW DATASHARES](r_SHOW_DATASHARES.md)\.

+## Required privileges<a name="r_CREATE_DATASHARE-privileges"></a>

+Following are required privileges for CREATE DATASHARE:
++ Superuser
++ Users with the CREATE DATASHARE privilege
++ Database owner

 ## Syntax<a name="r_CREATE_DATASHARE-synopsis"></a>